vault-thirteen/SPA/ReadMe/proxy/ReadMe.md

 8. Address of the target server.
 9. Path to the IPARC database file.
 10. Boolean flag showing that unknown countries should be allowed.
+11. Boolean flag showing that server is the main proxy server.

 ## HTTP Headers
 * The built-in reverse proxy server automatically sets the `X-Forwarded-For` HTTP